|

 This, though, leaves us with

 a dilemma.
-How do we know for sure whether our suffering is the result of
+How do we know for sure whether our suffering, which is sometimes

-God?
-To anyone but a Christian, the answer to this question remains a mystery.
+To anyone but a Christian, the answer to this question

-of Christ crucified.
-In Christ on the cross, we
+the divine Mystery of Christ crucified.
+In Christ on the

-comprehend perfect obedience to Gods deepest motives.
+cross, we comprehend perfect obedience to God’s deepest motives.
 On the cross,

 even innocent suffering glorifies God, for it leads us to